harsha-soudam/cisco-packet-tracer-project-series/README.md

 ---

+## ⭐ Support

-⭐ If you find these projects useful, consider starring this repository.
+If you find these projects useful, consider **starring** this repository.

+Your support motivates me to continue building and documenting this series.